 Flag Meaning Α Error in direct symbol table assignment; assignment ignored. В a.
 Memory bank error (program segment too large) Page error - the location of an instruction and the address it refer- ences are on different pages.
 D The statement contains a reference to a multiply defined symbol.
 It is assembled with the first value defined.
 E Erroneous results may have been produced; will also occur on undefined .END value.
 I Line ignored. a.
-Relocatable pseudo-op in absolute program ←relocatable b.
+Relocatable pseudo-op in absolute program b.
 Redundant pseudo-op c.
-Absolute pseudo-op in relocatable program
+Absolute pseudo-op in relocatable program d.
+Absolute pseudo-op appears after a line has been assembled.

 Flag Meaning

 L a.
 Literal phasing error.
 Literal encountered in PASS 2 does not equal any literal encountered in PASS 1.

 b.
 Nested literals are illegal.

 Μ An attempt is made to define a symbol which has already been defined.
 The symbol retains its original value.

-N Error in number usage.
+Ν Error in number usage.

-0 Operand error, instruction cannot have an operand.

-Ρ Phase error.
+Р Phase error.
 PASS 1 value does not equal PASS 2 value of a symbol.
 PASS 1 value will be used.

 Q Questionable line.
-If the address field has been delimited by a space or tab and is followed by another symbol.
+The address field has been delimited by a space or tab and is followed by another symbol.

 R Possible relocation error.

 S Symbol error.
 An illegal character was encountered and ignored.

-т Tag error a.
-X used in tag field. b.
-An illegal character was encountered in tag field.
+T Tag error a.X used as tag. b.An illegal character was encountered in tag field.

 U Undefined symbol.

 W Line overflow during macro expansion.

-Х a.
+х a.
 Illegal usage of macro name.

 b.
 Illegal use of index register.